Take a Guided Walk Through History

 Alden Park

 Alden park is a beautiful, tree-filled park at the very center of the historic section of the Island.
-Learn about how Alden himself requested that the sailors from Mare Island bring back tree seedlings and saplings from all over the world to plant in this park.
+Learn about how Alden himself requested that the Captains returning to Mare Island bring back tree seedlings and saplings from all over the world to plant in this park.
 See the bunkers built immediately after Pearl Harbor to protect against what was seen as an imminent Japanese invasion.
 Sprinkled throughout the park are historic artifacts that will bring the Island history to life.

 Stop #4